kragen/derctuo/markdown/hardware-queuing.md

 Above it was suggested that *launching* threads might not be a real-time task, even if *running* them is.
-A different take on that is that launching a thread can shift you into a different timeslot, causing a phase shift in whatever waveforms you're embroiled in — so in the above adversarial example, whatever shift-3 thread tries to launch a shift-2 task can get reassigned to a different shift-3 timeslot in order to defragment a shift-2 timeslot.
-That doesn't, however, allow you to launch a shift-1 timeslot.
+A different take on that is that launching a thread can shift you into a different timeslot, causing a phase shift in whatever waveforms you’re embroiled in — so in the above adversarial example, whatever shift-3 thread tries to launch a shift-2 task can get reassigned to a different shift-3 timeslot in order to defragment a shift-2 timeslot.
+That doesn’t, however, allow you to launch a shift-1 timeslot.

 Another angle on that approach is suggested by Redcode: perhaps the